 The new American icon strikes a cold contrast with the flag I learned to respect as a kid.
 That one got special handling, and it was alive, more than a symbol, an active reminder of values.
-What went wrong?

-This filthy, limp American flag, flying in New York City, the equally filthy East River brown behind it, captures something unwanted, but true.
+This filthy, limp American flag, flying in New York City, the equally filthy East River brown behind it, captures something unwelcome, but true.
 On a mild spring afternoon, it’s what’s become of our once proud, idealistic values.

 It’s not much like the place where I grew up pledging allegiance in class and singing The Star Spangled Banner.